Skip to content

 MSE's coverage is even-handed and built for a wide audience.
 My Monzo vs Chase comparison takes the same data and lands in a more opinionated place: Monzo as primary, Chase as the cashback card alongside it.
 The reasons:

-- The cashback maximum is small relative to either bank's switching incentives.
-Chase's £180/year ceiling is meaningful, but the year-one savings boost (4.5% AER on the Chase Saver for 12 months) is often the bigger number on a five-figure savings balance.
+• The cashback maximum is small relative to either bank's switching incentives.
+Chase's £240/year ceiling is meaningful, but the year-one savings boost (4.5% AER on the Chase Saver for 12 months) is often the bigger number on a five-figure savings balance.
 MSE flags both; I'd weight the savings rate more heavily.

-The split-the-difference setup MSE implies (and which I recommend explicitly) is the same in both places: salary and Direct Debits into Monzo, top up Chase weekly, tap Chase only at the supermarket and the petrol pump, leave everything else on Monzo.
-You capture the cashback (~£96/year for typical household spending), the year-one savings bonus, and Monzo's pots and salary sorting.
+The split-the-difference setup MSE implies (and which I recommend explicitly) is the same in both places: salary and Direct Debits into Monzo, top up Chase weekly, tap Chase at the supermarket, the petrol pump and when you eat out, leave everything else on Monzo.
+You capture the cashback (~£192/year for typical household spending, provided you make 15+ payments and keep £1,000 in a Chase saver each month), the year-one savings bonus, and Monzo's pots and salary sorting.

 What MSE caveats about both Chase and Monzo